Frequently Asked Questions

 What if I want to do extra flights after the course?

-Yes, we encourage students to stay and keep flying with the school after they complete their course, this is always at a reduced rate.
+Yes, we encourage students to stay and keep flying with the school after they complete their course.
 We always look after our friends.

 How do you pay for the course?

 We charge per flight and not per day that way you only pay for the flights you achieve and not for time on the ground.